-The waterfall is incorporated in plenty of self-drive tours and vacation packages around the country, like this 10-Day Road Trip and this 6-Day Winter Guided Tour respectively.
+The waterfall is incorporated in plenty of self-drive tours and vacation packages around the country, like this 10-Day Road Trip and this 6-Day Winter Guided Tour.
 Almost all South Coast tours will visit Skogafoss.
-Those who rent a car will find this waterfall right by the Ring Road.
+Those who rent a car can find this waterfall right by the Ring Road.

 Due to the amount of spray the cascade produces, at least one rainbow is present any time the sun emerges from behind the clouds.

 The land underneath the waterfall is very flat, allowing visitors to walk right up to the wall of water.
-This will get you drenched, although, on a summer’s day, it can be quite tempting.
+This will get you drenched, although, on a warm summer day, it can be quite tempting.